Martin Fehrm

 Erik Martin Fehrm (8 March 1910 – 6 August 2001) was a Swedish engineer and civil servant.
 Fehrm, after completing his studentexamen, pursued studies at the Royal Institute of Technology, graduating in electrical engineering in 1932.
 Driven by a passion for radio technology, he joined the Royal Swedish Army Materiel Administration in 1933.
 During World War II, Fehrm served as a 3rd degree flight engineer in the Royal Swedish Air Force Materiel Administration, contributing to eco-radio development and investigating advanced military equipment.
 Post-war, he held significant roles, including heading a department at the Swedish National Defence Research Institute and later serving as its Director General until 1968.
 Fehrm continued his influential career as the Director General of the National Swedish Board for Technical Development from 1968 to 1971 and contributed to various national research councils and associations until the mid-1980s.

 Early life

-Fehrm was born on 8 March 1910 in Järna, Vansbro Municipality, Sweden, the son of Fritz Fehrm, a bookseller, and his wife Klara (née Matsson).
+Fehrm was born on 8 March 1910 in Järna, Kopparberg County, Sweden, the son of Fritz Fehrm, a bookseller, and his wife Klara (née Matsson).
 He passed studentexamen in Falun and initiated studies at the KTH Royal Institute of Technology in Stockholm, from which he graduated with a degree in electrical engineering in 1932.